Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Introduction

-Functional mixed models are a versatile conditional strategy for longitudinal FDA.
-For non-Gaussian functional outcomes, many existing approaches do not scale well to large cluster sizes or cluster numbers; see discussion and comparison in \cite{cui2022}. \cite{cui2022, loewinger2025, zhou2025prediction} proposed a fast functional mixed models approach based on univariate mixed models fits at each functional domain point.
-These rely on a cluster bootstrap for inference, however, which can be slow for large datasets.
+Our implementation supports functional data observed on regular, irregular, dense and sparse grids with functional and scalar covariates (see Appendix~\ref{app:comp}).
+We propose fast strategies for smoothing parameter tuning, cluster bootstrapping, and joint confidence interval construction.
+Our general theory for adaptive one-step M-estimation may be of independent interest. {Our methods build on the rich literature for conditional and marginal methods for longitudinal function-on-scalar regression \citep{zhu2019fmem, pffr, annurev_fda, morris2006wavelet, ramsay2005functional, guo2002functional}.} Functional mixed models are a versatile conditional strategy for longitudinal FDA.
+For non-Gaussian functional outcomes, many existing approaches do not scale well to large cluster sizes or cluster numbers. {For example, Functional Additive Mixed Models, implemented in $\texttt{refund::pffr()}$ \citep{pffr}, can become computationally intensive when the number of clusters is in the low hundreds, even when specifying random functional intercept-only models: each participant adds $k_b$ columns to the design matrix, where $k_b$ is the number of spline bases used for the random intercept \citep{cui2022}.} \cite{cui2022, loewinger2025} proposed a fast functional mixed models approach based on univariate mixed models fits at each functional domain point.
+For non-Gaussian outcomes this relies, however, on a cluster bootstrap for inference, which can be slow for large datasets.
 Moreover, for non-Gaussian outcomes these approaches yield coefficient estimates that are only interpretable as conditional on the random effects.
 In many applications, estimates with marginal interpretations are desirable.

 Functional GEE and Quadratic Inference Functions (QIF) are marginal methods for longitudinal function-on-scalar regression. \cite{fQIF} and \cite{fQIF2025} proposed QIF-based methods applicable to FDA, but, to the best of our understanding, these works focused on a single observation of a functional outcome per subject. \cite{gee_functional} proposed a penalized GEE for longitudinal FDA that serves as part of the inspiration for our work.
-The method, however, requires inverting an $n_i L \times n_i L$ matrix at each step of model fitting, where $n_i$ is the size of cluster $i$, and $L$ is the number of points in the functional domain. \cite{li_2022} proposed a marginal estimator for continuous outcomes, but as we show in simulations, it does not scale to large cluster sizes, and has not been extended to binary or count outcomes.
-Taken together, marginal approaches for longitudinal functional regression with binary or count outcomes do not scale well, thereby limiting their widespread adoption.
+The method, however, requires inverting an $n_i L \times n_i L$ matrix at each step of model fitting, where $n_i$ is the size of cluster $i$, and $L$ is the number of points in the functional domain. \cite{li_2022} proposed a marginal estimator for continuous data, but it has not been extended to {generalized} outcomes.
+Taken together, marginal approaches for longitudinal functional regression with {generalized} outcomes do not scale well, limiting their widespread adoption.